-The Big Move: How to protect your luxury furniture
+The big move: How to protect your luxury furniture

-Here are a couple of tips and tricks on how to ensure the safety of your furniture before the big move.
+But every little helps and you can also play an important role in reducing the risk of scratches, rips and general breakages.
+So here are a couple of tips and tricks on how to ensure the safety of your furniture before the big move.
 Put some time into it right away and you won’t have to worry about your belongings when you already have a lot on your mind.

 First: Invest in packing supplies